silver13/BoldClash-BWHOOP-B-03/README.md

  - Idle up/Arming on aux channel:  idle speed is also adjustable.
 Paired with mix increase throttle feature it behaves like airmode
  - Sticks Deadband:  adjustable deadband for transmitter inputs to compensate for gimbals that don't perfectly center
  - Motor Filter Frequencies:  motor filters are adjustable by a frequency instead of a decimal value.
+ - AUTOBIND Has been added.
+Set a fixed ID in your TX.
+Stick gesture comand up-up-up to turn on autobind.
+Quad will flash once.
+Stick gesture Down-Down-Down will save your fixed ID.
+Unplug battery and plug in to verify.
+No more power cycling TX to bind.

 _Easiest way to find me for feedback & discussion is here https://community.micro-motor-warehouse.com/t/notfastenuf-e011-bwhoop-silverware-fork/5501?u=notfastenuf_